 Mental Capacity Act

 Every day we make decisions about our lives.
 These decisions could be about simple things like what we eat or what we wear.
 They could also be about more major things like our health, our care and our finances.
+Complex matters to consider might include decisions about where to ilve or whether to accept medical treatment.

 For everyone working with and/or caring for an adult who may lack capacity to make a specific decision for themselves, the same rules apply whether the decisions are life-changing events or everyday matters.